Last updated 5 September

 It is an offence to sexually assault a person of any age.

 Some doctors will refuse to give contraceptive advice or prescribe oral contraceptives to unmarried minors without parental consent.
-However, advice and prescriptions for contraceptives are usually available from offices of the Family Planning Alliance Australia.
+Some doctors may refuse to give puberty inhibitors advice.
+However, advice, prescriptions for contraceptives and referrals for puberty inhibitors are usually available from offices of the Family Planning Alliance Australia.